Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Phase diagram

-As shown in Fig.\ref{ZZPattern}, for the triple-$\bf Q$ state, there are three inequivalent Bragg peaks in the first crystallographic Brillouin zone while there is one inequivalent Bragg peak in the zigzag order.
-However, for spin-liquid states, there appear no prominent peaks in the static structure factor (not shown).
+As shown in Fig.\ref{ZZPattern}, for the triple-$\bf Q$ state, there are three inequivalent Bragg peaks in the first crystallographic Brillouin zone, whereas there is one inequivalent Bragg peak in the zigzag order.
+However, for spin-liquid states there are no prominent peaks in the static structure factor (not shown).

 In principle, the ordered phase and spin-liquid phase could be separated by a second-order phase transition or even by an intermediate phase with coexisting magnetic and Z$_2$ topological order.
-However, according to our calculations the phase transitions are of first order, as can be observed either in the level crossing in the ground-state energy or through the discontinuities in the optimal variational parameters.
+However, according to our calculations, the phase transitions are of first order, as can be observed either in the level crossing in the ground-state energy or through the discontinuities in the optimal variational parameters.

-An interesting observation is that the triple-$\bf Q$ phase is adjacent to two QSL phases at $J_R> 0$.
-This indicates that the triple-$\bf Q$ phase is more `closer' to QSLs than the zigzag phase, and hence provides a helpful hint for experimental searching of QSLs.
+An interesting observation is that the triple-$\bf Q$ phase is adjacent to two QSL phases at $J_{\rm R}> 0$.
+This indicates that the triple-$\bf Q$ phase is `closer' to QSLs than the zigzag phase, and thus provides a helpful hint for experimental searching of QSLs.
 Especially, starting from the triple-$\bf Q$ phase, one can hopefully realize the exotic PKSL8 phase (by tuning the interactions in certain materials) which is neighboring to the triple-$\bf Q$ phase in a large parameter region.